lukaszliniewicz/Pandrator/README.md

 <p align="left">
   <img src="pandrator.png" alt="Icon" width="200" height="200"/>
 </p>

+# Pandrator, a GUI audiobook and dubbing generator with voice cloning and AI text optimisation
+>[!NOTE]
 > Please note that Pandrator is still in an alpha stage and I'm not an experienced developer (I'm a noob, in fact), so the code is far from perfect in terms of optimisation, features and reliability.
 Please keep this in mind and contribute, if you want to help me make it better.

-# Pandrator, a GUI audiobook and dubbing generator with voice cloning and AI text optimisation

 Pandrator is a tool designed to transform text, PDF, EPUB and SRT files into spoken audio in multiple languages based on open source software, including voice cloning, LLM-based text preprocessing and the ability to directly save generated subtitle audio to a video file by mixing the synchronized output with the original audio track of the video.
 It aspires to be easy to use and install - it has a one-click installer and a graphical user interface.